Double Robust Bayesian Inference on Average Treatment Effects: Additional Simulation Results

 \section{Additional Simulation Results}

-{A\arabic{table}} Appendix \ref{appendix:simu} presents additional simulation results for PC and DR Bayes approach.
-The simulation designs and choice of parameters are the same as Section \ref{sec:simulation}.
-Tables \ref{tab:simu_C_D1} and \ref{tab:simu_C_D2} evaluate the sensitivity of finite sample performance with respect to the variance $\sigma_n$ that determines influence strength of the prior correction term.
-We set $\sigma_n = c_{\sigma} \times \sqrt{pn\log n}/\sum_{i=1}^n\vert\widehat\gamma(D_i,X_i)\vert$ with $\sigma=0.5$ and $5$.
+{A\arabic{table}} Appendix \ref{appendix:simu} presents additional simulation results for adjusted Bayesian inference methods.
+The design is the same as that in Section \ref{sec:simu}.
+Table \ref{tab:simu_C} evaluates the sensitivity of the finite sample performance with respect to the variance $\sigma_n$, which determines the influence strength of the prior correction term.
+We set $\sigma_n = c_{\sigma} \times \log n/(\sqrt{n}\,\Gamma_n)$ with $c_{\sigma}\in\{1/5, 1/2, 1, 2, 5\}$.
 Note that $c_{\sigma}=1$ corresponds to the simulation results reported in the main text.
-The performance of PC and DR Bayes appears stable with respect to the choice of $c_{\sigma}$, especially when it comes to the coverage probability.
+The performance of DR Bayes appears stable with respect to the choice of $c_{\sigma}$.
+The performance of PA Bayes, on the other hand, deteriorates when $\sigma_n$ takes relatively small or large values, such as the cases with $c_{\sigma}=1/5$, $t=0.10$ and $c_{\sigma}=5$, $t=0.01$.

-Table \ref{tab:simu_SS} reports the finite sample performance of PC and DR Bayes using sample-split.
-We call the corresponding procedures PC Bayes-S and DR Bayes-S respectively, to denote sample-split.
-We use one half of the sample to estimate the functional form of the propensity score $\pi(x)$ and the conditional mean $m(d,x)$, and then draw the posterior of ATE based on the other half of the sample.
-The sample size $n$ in Table \ref{tab:simu_SS} corresponds to the effective sample size, which is one half of full sample size.
-Table \ref{tab:simu_SS} shows that when implemented with sample-split, PC Bayes undercovers while DR Bayes retains good coverage.
+Table \ref{tab:simu_SS} reports the finite sample performance of PA and DR Bayes using sample splitting and compares it to the results in Table 1 that use the full sample twice.
+Sample splitting uses one half of the sample ($92$ treated and $1245$ control observations) to estimate the prior and posterior adjustments, and then draw the posterior of the conditional mean $m(d,x)$ using the other half of the sample ($93$ treated and $1245$ control observations).
+The effective sample size $\bar n$ corresponds to the after-trimming size of the subsample used for drawing posteriors.
+As Table \ref{tab:simu_SS} shows, DR Bayes using sample splitting yields similar coverage probabilities to its counterpart in Table 1 that uses the full sample twice.
+The credible interval length increases as a result of halving the sample size.